 Apple has offered eSIM support since the iPhone XS, XS Max and XR arrived in 2018.
-In fact, the iPhone 13 even gave you the ability to have multiple eSIMs on one phone (opens in new tab).
-Currently, Apple (opens in new tab) says you can have eight or more eSIMs (that’s oddly specific) and use two phone numbers at the same time.
+In fact, the iPhone 13 even gave you the ability to have multiple eSIMs on one phone.
+Currently, Apple says you can have eight or more eSIMs (that’s oddly specific) and use two phone numbers at the same time.

 Setting up the eSIM is fairly simple.
 You need to first get the eSIM card in one of four ways: install a carrier plan, scan a QR code, use a phone carrier’s iOS app or use Apple’s eSIM quick transfer — a feature that's new to iOS 16, which comes out September 12.

 These four methods are all pretty straightforward.
 To install a carrier plan, the wireless provider will send you a push notification on your iPhone.
 Just tap that notification, and the iPhone will open up Settings and walk you through the process.